rails-girls-summer-of-code/summer-of-code/students/conferences.md

 <h2 id="organizers">Infos for Conference Organizers</h2>
 You are organizing a conference and want to provide free tickets for Rails Girls Summer of Code students?
 We will forever keep you in our hearts!

 Our students are located all over the world.
-2015 teams mainly work on projects using Ruby/Rails/Ruby related frameworks.
+2015 teams mainly work on projects using Ruby/Rails/Ruby-related frameworks.
 We now also have a few JS projects.
 But we are also looking for general topic developer conferences or full-stack conferences.

 There are a few things to consider though:
 * Your conference should be beginner friendly.
 That means, talks (or workshops) need to be suitable for people who haven’t done this for years.

 * You take care of a welcoming, respectful and harassment-free atmosphere.
 We expect you to either have a Code of Conduct in place or otherwise make an effort in dealing with - let us be plain - jerk behavior.
 Bonus points go to conferences who have assigned contact persons for potential incidents.

 At the conference, we want our students to hold a lightning talk about their project.
 If you have slots for this, we’d be very happy if a team could use one of them.
 If not, no worries.
-Alternatively, they’re supposed to write about their conference experience.
+Alternatively, they can write about their conference experience on our blog.

 Tickets will be given out in a raffle.
 You can read about the raffle details above.
 This is done by the RGSoC orga team who will also connect you to the students who are interested and won a ticket for your conference.